Football: Mills remembered for contributions to UNT football

 Mills was born on May 4, 1948, in Nocona and developed his hard-nosed style while playing at Dickinson High, where he was a three-sport athlete.
 He went on to start at defensive end as both a freshman and a sophomore at Tyler Junior College, which inducted him into its Circle of Honor in 2016.

-Mills went on to start in both of his seasons at UNT in 1968 and 1969, when he played with program legend “Mean” Joe Greene.
+Mills went on to start in both of his seasons at UNT in 1968 and 1969.

 UNT went 15-5 in that span with wins over Louisville, Cincinnati and Tulsa.